Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Outcomes

-In September 2023, our Spanish partner, the University of Santiago de Compostela, kicked off our activities in Rianxo, a small coastal town in the Northwest of Spain where the cultural association Ondiñas Mainas is organizing the annual mural festival “Viladomar” since 2017.
+In September 2023, our Spanish partner, the University of Santiago de Compostela, kicked off project activities in Rianxo, a small coastal town in the Northwest of Spain where the cultural association Ondiñas Mainas is organizing the annual mural festival “Viladomar” since 2017.
 The Northwest of Spain has a strong cultural link to the sea, and our colleagues are estimating that there could be up to 300 marine themed murals in their region.
-At the festival, they interviewed mural artists Nove Noel, Lidia Cao y Xoana Almar, and piloted our survey about street art and marine ecosystems that is now available online in all project languages.
+At the festival, they interviewed mural artists Nove Noel, Lidia Cao y Xoana Almar.
 Go to their website to read more about the activities (written in Spanish) and here (written in English).

 From Sea to Street Project Activities